 - What To Eat And Drink At A British Royal Themed Party

-Of course the first thing that should be on your party supplies list is bunting.
-These pennant flags are a really pretty way of decorating for any party, be it a baby shower, wedding or street event.
+Of course the first thing that should be on your royal party supplies list is bunting.
+Any These pennant flags are a really pretty way of decorating for any party, be it a baby shower, wedding or street event.
 Union jack fabric really does give the bunting that royalty themed edge.
 See my tutorial here on how you can create your own.

 P.S.
 I also have a really easy bunting tutorial for if you are in a rush!